Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 Ohio employers are not restricted by this bill.
 It allows business owners to decide whether to provide advance notice of schedules or flexible schedules to employees.
 Though it is not mandated, Ohio business owners who practice employee-friendly scheduling will reap the benefits discussed previously.

-Many jurisdictions are considering legislation that regulates employee scheduling.
+Many states and cities are considering scheduling laws.
 Employers should stay up-to-date with the laws that apply to their workforce.